gatsbyjs/gatsby/docs/docs/testing-components-with-graphql.md

 ## Testing StaticQuery

-The method above works for page queries, as you can pass the data indirectly to the component.
+ The method above works for page queries, as you can pass the data in directly to the component.
 This doesn't work for components that use `StaticQuery` though, as that uses `context` rather than `props` so we need to take a slightly different approach to testing these.
 The blog starter project doesn't include